Use your travel credit card to help plan a budget-friendly adventure to a U.S. national park site.

 Ready to explore some of the natural wonders of the U.S.?
-Check out these tips for using a credit card to help you get there
+Check out these tips for using a credit card to help you get there:

 If you choose a park far away, you might fly to at least get into the same state as the park.
 This is where a solid travel credit card will give you a boost to your vacation finances.

 Start by looking at the cards you use to see if you’ve stockpiled rewards that are ready to be enjoyed.
-For example, you may have been racking up points from delivery and takeout (and any pandemic traveling) on the Chase Sapphire Preferred® Card.
-If you use your points to book your travel through Chase Ultimate Rewards, you get a 25% boost on your points’ redemption value
+For example, you may have been racking up points from delivery and takeout (and any pandemic traveling) on the Chase Sapphire Preferred Card.
+If you use your points to book your travel through Chase Ultimate Rewards, you get a 25% boost on your points’ redemption value.

 Maybe you haven’t been using a credit card, but you realize that getting a travel card to cover the occasional family vacation would be a boost to your budget.
-You might consider a card like the Bank of America® Travel Rewards credit card, with which you can earn 1.5 points per dollar on all purchases (with no annual fee for the card), plus a sweet intro bonus of 25,000 points after making $1,000 in purchases in the first 90 days.
+You might consider a card like the Bank of America® Travel Rewards credit card, with which you can earn 1.5 points per dollar on all purchases (with no annual fee for the card), plus a sweet intro bonus of 25,000 online bonus points after making $1,000 in purchases in the first 90 days.
 A card like this is a great one to start a trip with – you can earn that intro offer while paying for your travel, plus continue to rack up points to help cover future travel expenses.

 Additionally, don’t forget to look at the travel perks on the credit card you’d like to use.
 Some travel cards offer travel insurance and similar benefits to help cover unexpected expenses.
-Depending on the card you use to book your vacation, you might get travel cancellation and interruption insurance, trip delay assistance, lost baggage or baggage delay coverage, and even emergency travel assistance or emergency evacuation and transportation benefits.
+Depending on the card you use to book your vacation, you might get travel cancellation and interruption insurance, trip delay assistance, lost luggage or baggage delay coverage, and even emergency travel assistance or emergency evacuation and transportation benefits.

 Road trip rewards